gp-technical/stack-pack-gpapi-demo/README.md

 #### Startup Notes
 * The `stack-pack-gpapi-demo` api is listening at `http://localhost:3001`
-* There is an automatic GP-API health check at start up that shows everything is working
+* There is an automatic GP-API health check at start up that shows everything is working.
+The `api_url` is pointing to the staging version: https://api.staging.goodpractice.net, it is running correctly and has access to its database.
 * The `stack-pack-gpapi-demo` has been successfully authenticated itself as a registered application.
 The application's security token is displayed.
 * The `stack-pack-gpapi-demo` has been successfully authenticated itself as a user.
 The user token is displayed.